-Use of proceeds after expenses We intend to use the net proceeds from this offering to acquire additional high quality MBS, on a leveraged basis, consistent with our investment policy and for working capital, which may include, among other things, the repayment of our repurchase agreements.
+We intend to use the net proceeds from this offering to acquire additional high quality MBS, on a leveraged basis, consistent with our investment policy and for working capital, which may include, among other things, the repayment of our repurchase agreements.

-NYSE symbol MFA
+MFA

-(1) The number of shares of our common stock outstanding immediately after the closing of this offering is based on 96,591,121 shares of our common stock outstanding as of September 28, 2007.

-(2) The number of shares of our common stock outstanding immediately after this offering excludes 962,000 shares of our common stock issuable upon the exercise of stock options outstanding as of June 30, 2007 under our 2004 Equity Compensation Plan.
+- (1) The number of shares of our common stock outstanding immediately after the closing of this offering is based on 96,591,121 shares of our common stock outstanding as of October 2, 2007. - (2) The number of shares of our common stock outstanding immediately after this offering excludes 962,000 shares of our common stock issuable upon the exercise of stock options outstanding as of June 30, 2007 under our 2004 Equity Compensation Plan.